thoughtworksarts/EmoPy/README.md

 ## Running the examples

-You can find example code to run each of the current neural net classes in the [examples](examples) subdirectory.
-The [example](examples/fermodel_example.py) of the FERModel class, shown below, is so easy to use that all you have to supply is a set of target emotions and a data path.
-Eventually FERModel will choose the best-performing neural net based on the set of target emotions.
+You can find example code to run each of the current neural net classes in [examples](examples).
+The best place to start is the [FERModel example](examples/fermodel_example.py).
+Here is a listing of that code:

-#### Example using FERModel:

 ```python
 import sys